David A. Kenny

 8. There is evidence that the effect of the mediator or the causal variable is nonlinear and either a data transformation or a nonlinear term might be advisable.

-Details on the Output
+Details about the Output

 Some of the output might not be clear.
 If so, the user should consult relevant references.

 Power analysis: MedText takes the sample size and the number of covariates and does a power analysis for a “medium” effect size, r = .3.
+However, for the test of Step 1, it presumes complete mediation and r = .09 (.3*.3) as the effect size measure.

 Macro Output

-MEDIATION MODEL
+MEDIATIONAL MODEL

 RESULTS